dfelinto/blender-manual/manual/render/shader_nodes/input/attribute.rst

       Most geometry attributes are directly accessible through the various input nodes, except for these:

-      Vertex Color Layers
-         These can be retrieved this by their names.
       Ocean Foam
          Gives a scalar defining where foam might appear when using an :doc:`Ocean Modifier </modeling/modifiers/physics/ocean>`.